parente/tott/doc/assignments/setup.rst

 We'll now run a quick test of your environment.
 We won't test everything, but we will at least kick the tires.

-By following these steps, you'll start with a fresh *tottbox* instance, fork the repository I created on BitBucket for this assignment, clone the repository locally, fill in a little README text file template with some basic information, run a test suite I wrote to check your owkr, commit your changes to the repository, and push the changes back up to BitBucket.
+By following these steps, you'll start with a fresh *tottbox* instance, fork the repository I created on BitBucket for this assignment, clone the repository locally, fill in a little README text file template with some basic information, run a test suite I wrote to check your work, commit your changes to the repository, and push the changes back up to BitBucket.

 Again, don't let the jargon scare you: we're going to get lots of practice using git for version control and cover all of these terms.
 If you want to jumpstart your understanding, start reading the first two chapters of the `Pro Git`_ book and playing with git on *tottbox*.